-Wicked Company’s first Gathering will take place in the circular Bute Rooms at the National Museum for Scotland in Edinburgh’s medieval Old Town, UK, on the 3rd, 4th and 5th September, 2019.
+Wicked Company’s second Gathering will take place in the circular Bute Rooms at the National Museum for Scotland in Edinburgh’s medieval Old Town, UK, on the 8th, 9th and 10th September, 2020.
 We will assemble in the spirit of the courageous (‘wicked’) freethinkers of the Enlightenment period who attended the salons of European capitals for friendship and conversation, to challenge established worldviews in changing times.
 Working with modern dialogic methods, we will build our capacity to live at the edge of chaos – the place where we know the greatest opportunity for creative change exists.

 Together, we will:

 - Search for a new approach to meaning-making, enabling us to live and work as members of an interconnected, interrelated, worldwide community.

 - Experiment with practices for creative thinking.

 - Commit to action where we can make a difference in the communities in which we live and work.